Architectural Practice Board of South Australia Information Statement

 Website: www.archboardsa.org.au

-Application and processing fees are in accordance with the Freedom of Information (fees and charges) Regulations 1991.
+Application and processing fees are in accordance with the Freedom of Information (Fees and Charges) Regulations 1991.